-Who can become a Live-in Guardian and join our Guardian family?
+Who can become a Live-in Guardian and join our Guardian community?

 How much will it cost me per week?

 Licence fees vary depending on location, condition of property and size of rooms.
 On average our Licence fees are around 40-50% below the level payable for a traditional rental and often include all bills.

 Are there other costs apart from the Licence Fee?

 You will be required to pay a Damage Security Payment (similar to a deposit), equivalent to one month’s Licence Fee.
 The DSP will be returned to you when you vacate, on the condition that you have not caused any damage, you have cleared and cleaned your room, removed all your belongings from the property, and you have returned your keys.